cladg92/myFlix-client/README.md

 - Displays favorite movies
 - Allows users to remove a movie from their list of favorites.

 ## Set up

 - Clone the repository running `git clone https://github.com/cladg92/myFlix-client.git` in the terminal.
 - Head to the project folder and install dependencies with `npm install`.
+- Run `npm run start` to build and start the application.

 ## Dependencies